schickling/dockerfiles/mysql-backup-s3/README.md

 - `S3_S3V4` set to `yes` to enable AWS Signature Version 4, required for [minio](https://minio.io) servers (default: no)
 - `MULTI_FILES` Allow to have one file per database if set `yes` default: no)
 - `SCHEDULE` backup schedule time, see explainatons below
+- `DELETE_OLDER_THAN` delete old backups, see explanation and warning below

 ### Automatic Periodic Backups

 You can additionally set the `SCHEDULE` environment variable like `-e SCHEDULE="@daily"` to run the backup automatically.

 More information about the scheduling can be found [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).

+### Delete Old Backups

+You can additionally set the `DELETE_OLDER_THAN` environment variable like `-e DELETE_OLDER_THAN="30 days ago"` to delete old backups.

+WARNING: this will delete all files in the S3_PREFIX path, not just those created by this script.